Bpazy/fuckingHGTV/README.md

 # fuckingHGTV
 OMG.
-It's has been migrated to [github.com/Bpazy/behappy](https://github.com/Bpazy/behappy)
+It has been migrated to [github.com/Bpazy/behappy](https://github.com/Bpazy/behappy)